Tropical Lagrangian multi-sections and toric vector bundles: Kaneyama's classification via SYZ-type construction

 \subsection{A mirror symmetric approach}

-Now we turn to one of our main theme of this paper.
+Now we go into one of the main themes of this paper.
 We would like to interpret Kaneyama's result in terms of mirror symmetry.
-Mirror symmetry suggests that holomorphic vector bundles are mirror to a Lagrangian multi-sections.
-In general, a Lagrangian multi-section can ramify over the base of the SYZ fibration.
-The ramification locus should be captured by holomorphic disks bounded by the multi-section and certain SYZ fibers.
-The exponentiation of the generating function of these holomorphic disks is the so called \emph{wall-crossing automorphism}.
-A good local example was given by Fukaya \cite{Fukaya_asymptotic_analysis}, Section 4.6.

-We assume from now on all tropical Lagrangian multi-sections are combinatorially indecomposible and hence by Proposition \ref{prop:com_inde_separable}, it is separable and the ramification locus $S'$ always lies in the codimension 2 strata of $(L,\Sigma')$.
+We assume from now on all tropical Lagrangian multi-sections are combinatorially indecomposable and hence by Proposition \ref{prop:com_inde_separated}, they are separated and the ramification locus $S'$ always lies in the codimension 2 strata of $(L,\Sigma_L)$.